Ordinary advice on how to stock a home bar is flawed.

 Don't stress.
 You will mess up at first; drinks will not be pretty.
 You'll have to wait until you've made several rounds before you can show off on the gram.
 Have fun, enjoy the learning process!

 Here are some bottle recommendations in case the recipe you're following doesn't tell you what brand to use.
-The following are budget-friendly, all-purpose, and easy-to-find bottles.
+The following are budget-friendly, all-purpose, and (most importantly) easy-to-find bottles.

 • Gin: Beefeater